Capabilities-Limited/cva6-build-notes/create-ubuntu-vm.md

 vboxmanage startvm "$vmname"
 ```

-## Completing the install on the virtual machine:
+## Completing the install on the virtual machine

-[refvmconfig]: Use the GUI to:
+Use the GUI to:
 1. Select the default boot option
 2. Click on 'Install Ubuntu'
 3. Follow instructions to: choose your language; any accessability options; select your keyboard layout; use wired network connection; skip the new installer